christopher-kapic/qcc/README.md

 Things to do:
 * Map phonemes to mouth shapes.
 * Stitch frames together for new video
-* Abstract out the code so different processes have their own scripts
+* Abstract out the code so different processes have their own scripts (I'm quite aware that it is poorly structured right now)